How To Use Single Sign-On (SSO) For Your Chatbots Built With SAP Conversational AI

 - Build a bot

-- Use this destination to configure the outbound call in the Actions tab of your bot in SAP Conversation AI platform.
+- Use this destination to configure the outbound call in the Actions tab of your bot in the SAP Conversation AI platform.
 For more information, see Connect to external service.

 - Use the “Connect” tab of your bot to create an SAP Conversational AI Web Client channel